Antim: The Final Truth

-Antim: The Final Truth is a 2021 Indian Hindi-language action film directed by Mahesh Manjrekar and produced by Salman Khan Films.
+Antim: The Final Truth is a 2021 Indian Hindi action film directed by Mahesh Manjrekar and produced by Salman Khan Films.
 Distributed by Zee Studios, it is a remake of the Marathi film Mulshi Pattern, and stars Salman Khan, Aayush Sharma, Mahima Makwana and Jisshu Sengupta.
 The story revolves around the face-off between a Sikh police officer (Salman Khan) and a gangster (Aayush Sharma), and like the original, it explores the hard conditions faced by farmers that pushes some of them towards crime.

 The film was theatrically released worldwide on 26 November 2021.

 Plot

 The narrative is about a common farmer's life, where he is forced to sell his land and work as a farm laborer in his own land.
 One such story revolves around Rahul "Rahulya" Patil.
 His father, Dattaram also had sold his land and is living as a watchman in his own land.
 One day, the landlord, Shinde, beats up Dattaram and Rahulya challenges that he would get back his land.
 Soon, his family shifts to Pune, where both the father-son duo work as porters in a vegetable market.
 One day, the local goons forcibly extort money from an old man, Rahulya beats them up and lands in jail.
 There, he meets Nanya, a powerful gangster with the local MLA's support.
 Rahulya joins hands with Nanya after being released from jail.
 Meanwhile, he also falls in love with Manda, a tea seller.

 Rahulya soon earns his name after accidentally murdering the Mayor and Nanya bails him out again, by fabricating the murder as suicide with false testimonials from the witnesses.
 Rahulya, with his new fame, sets out to solve the vegetable vendors's problems by promising that he would buy their products at rates more than the current prices.
 Though he is appreciated by the vendors, Dattaram rejects him.
 Soon, Rahulya is a prominent member in Nanya's gang.
-One day, Pitya and Daya complain to Nanya that they failed to annex land owned by Rahulya's masterji.
+One day, Pitya and Daya complain to Nanya that they failed to annex land owned by Rahulya's Teacher.
 Rahulya settles his own personal score and annexes the land by shooting Masterji in front of his family.
 Nanya bails him out by producing masterji's uncle as the killer.
 Rahulya is completely disowned by his family and is thrown out of his home.
 Though Manda is apprehensive of Rahul, she believes that he is innocent.
 One day, Nanya invites Rahulya to his birthday party; in a twist, Rahulya murders him that night, believing that he sexually predated his mother and sister.
 SI Rajveer Singh, witnesses the murder and puts Rahulya behind bars after a physical brawl.
 After several months, he comes out on bail.